Call one of our locations now!

 The first 24 hours after Botox in New Jersey are crucial for achieving the best results.
 During this period, it’s recommended not to lie down for at least 4 hours after the procedure.
-This helps to prevent the Botox from spreading to other areas.
+This helps to prevent Botox from spreading to other areas.

 Relax after the Botox Treatment